 Leeks, various kale and winter cabbage can be sown soon, ready to harvest from late autumn onwards.

-Our menu changes with the seasons; elegant dishes influenced by produce gathered from the surrounding coast and countryside, and plucked by our own kitchen gardener.
-Why not book a table and try it for yourself?
+The menu at The Terrace Restaurant changes with the seasons with elegant dishes influenced by produce gathered from the surrounding coast and countryside, and plucked by our own kitchen gardener.
+Treat yourself or someone special to a lunch for 2 gift voucher at The Terrace Restaurant this summer.